-Ideally you’ll need to select a campsite, or base camp on longer trips, that is in close proximity* to your subject matter.
-If your campsite is a mile or more from that perfect mountain view or field of wildflowers you’ll need to rush to get there in time set up.
+Ideally, you’ll need to select a campsite or base camp on longer trips, that is in close proximity* to your subject matter.
+If your campsite is a mile or more from that perfect mountain view or field of wildflowers you’ll need to rush to get there in time to set up.

 *Whenever possible camp only on hardened established sites, bare ground, rock, or snow.
 This may not be an option in very remote or rarely visited areas.
 Scroll down to read about minimal impact and Leave No Trace Principles.

 Good location scouting begins at home while researching your trip.
-Trip reports and guidebooks usually include photo of the area.
+Trip reports and guidebooks usually include photos of the area.
 Poring over topographic maps can give clues to directions of light, and hidden features.
-Goggle searches of your trip area using different keywords can also reveal little known spots.
+Goggle searches of your trip area using different keywords can also reveal little-known spots.

 1. If you planned carefully you should arrive at and set up camp early enough to have time to relax and do some scouting.
 Aside from obviously finding the best spots for compositions, scouting also gives you an opportunity to get to know your subject better.

 2. Walk through the entire area, and look beyond the obvious.
 While the big snowcapped mountain may be the obvious dominant element, there may be other compositions more subtle yet just as inspiring.
 It’s easy to focus your attention on the main scene during golden hour and completely miss something even better in the opposite direction.

 3. Be aware of where the sun will rise and set in relation to the landscape.
 That perfect composition may be in shadow during morning and evening golden hours.
 This is particularly true in deep narrow valleys.